-Rail will cost about half the cost to operate and maintain TheBus.
+Rail will cost about half as much to operate and maintain than TheBus.
 The cost of operating and maintaining TheBus system will increase much faster each year than it will for rail.

 How much of the construction cost will be paid by the federal funds?

 $1.55 Billion of the project cost will be paid for by the federal government.

 Will the train go to the airport?